 Barbara Leen is an immigration attorney at Microsoft Corporation, where her practice concentrates on business immigration and global mobility.
 Prior to joining Microsoft, she worked in Washington, DC focusing on federal immigration law and policy.
-She served as a Trial Attorney with the United States Department of Justice's (DOJ) Civil Division's Office of Immigration Litigation where she practiced immigration law before the United States Courts of Appeal.
+She served as a Trial Attorney with the U.S. Department of Justice's (DOJ) Civil Division's Office of Immigration Litigation where she practiced immigration law before the U.S. Courts of Appeal.
 She also served as Counsel to the Director of the Executive Office for Immigration Review (EOIR) in the DOJ.
-While there, she completed a temporary assignment as counsel to the United States House of Representatives Committee on the Judiciary.
-She joined EOIR after serving as Counsel to Senator Dianne Feinstein on the United States Senate Judiciary Committee.
-Prior to her service in the U.S. Senate she served as an Attorney Advisor to DOJ's Office of Legal Policy and an Associate General Counsel in EOIR's Office of the General Counsel.
-She began her legal career with the DOJ as a Judicial Law Clerk for the Philadelphia and Atlanta Immigration Courts through the Attorney General's Honors Program.
+While there, she completed a temporary assignment as counsel to the U.S. House of Representatives Committee on the Judiciary.
+She joined EOIR after serving as Counsel to Senator Dianne Feinstein on the U.S. Senate Judiciary Committee.
+Prior to her service in the U.S. Senate she served as an Attorney Advisor to DOI's Office of Legal Policy and an Associate General Counsel in EOIR's Office of the Philadelphia and Atlanta Immigration Courts through the Attorney General's Honors Program.
 She is a graduate of the George Washington University and the University of Connecticut School of Law.

 Dr. William S. Moore is currently the Director for K-12 Partnerships for the Washington State Board for Community & Technical Colleges (SBCTC).
 Since 1990 he has helped lead higher education assessment work in the state, most recently focusing his efforts on college readiness in mathematics and high school/college articulation issues.
 Over the last decade Dr. Moore has led several collaborative K-16 statewide initiatives, including the Transition Math Project, the Re-Thinking Precollege Math project, and the ongoing Bridge to College initiative.
-Dr. Moore has a master's degree in counseling psychology from the University of Texas and an interdisciplinary Ph.D. from the University of Maryland focused on higher education, organizational change, and college student development.
+Dr. Moore has a master's in counseling psychology from the University of Texas and an interdisciplinary Ph.D. from the University of Maryland focused on higher education, organizational change, and college student development.
 His core "through-lines" of interest in higher education have been the influence of student beliefs and personal epistemologies on their approaches to learning and the challenges of promoting and assessing deep and lasting learning in college.

-Mike Ruth has been teaching Geographic Information System (GIS) courses at The Evergreen State College for five years, mainly in the Masters of Environmental Studies (MES) program.
-Mike has a Master's of Science degree in Geology from George Washington University and a BA from University of Virginia.
+Mike Ruth Mike has an MS in Geology from George Washington University and a BA from University of Virginia.
 Mike is a Certified GIS Professional (GISP).
-This year, Mike started teaching GIS courses to the MPA and undergrad programs.
-Mike has worked in the field of professional GIS consulting for over 35 years.
 From 2001 to 2018, Mike worked for the Environmental Systems Research Institute (Esri) Inc as a project manager in Esri's Professional Services division.
-Mike has consulted on more than 100 GIS projects for various customers, including state and federal government agencies, local cities and municipalities, international organizations (including several United Nations agencies) and major non-profit organizations.
+He has consulted on more than 100 GIS projects for various customers, including state and federal government agencies, local cities and municipalities, international organizations (including several United Nations agencies) and major non-profit organizations.
 Starting in 2010, Mike started Esri's non-profit professional services practice.
-In that role, Mike has provided mapping and GIS consulting to international Non-Governmental Organizations (INGO's) in ~20 countries in Africa, Asia, South America, and Europe.
-Before working at Esri, Mike worked for commercial companies in satellite imaging, telecommunications, and mapping.
-He was the Product Innovation Manger at the SPOT Image Corporation - for many years the leading satellite imaging company in the world, where he also developed the GeoTIFF format for satellite and aerial imagery.
-Mike started his mapping career working for the Earth Satellite Corporation in the 1980's doing field mapping work as a Staff Geologist.
-Since leaving Esri in 2018 Mike has been doing ad hoc GIS consulting locally (e.g. Thurston County Food Bank) and internationally (e.g. The Jane Goodall Institute).
-Mike has lived in Olympia for the past 14 years.
-When he is not mapping and teaching, he enjoys bike commuting, hiking, and canoeing in the Olympia and Cascade Mountains with his wife and two now-grown sons.
+In that role, Mike has provided mapping and GIS consulting to international Non-Governmental Organizations (INGO's) in 20 countries in Africa, Asia, South America, and Europe.
+He was the Product Innovation Manger at the SPOT Image Corporation, where he also developed the GeoTIFF format for satellite and aerial imagery.
+He started his mapping career working for the Earth Satellite Corporation in the 1980's doing field mapping work as a Staff Geologist.
+Since leaving Esri in 2018 Mike has been doing ad hoc GIS consulting locally (e.g. Thurston County Food Bank) and internationally (e.g. The Jane Goodall Institute) in addition to teaching at Evergreen.